lhoff94/marvis/README.md

 ### Installation Without Using Docker

 In the case you do not want to use the prebuilt Docker, a normal ns-3 installation with *NetAnim* Python bindings will work, too.
-Cohydra has so far been tested with **Debian 10 Buster** and **Ubuntu 18.04 Bionic Beaver**.
+Marvis has so far been tested with **Debian 10 Buster**, **Ubuntu 18.04 Bionic Beaver** and **Ubuntu 20.04 Focal Fossa**.

-The following instructions describe how to install Cohydra system-wide.
+The following instructions describe how to install marvis system-wide.
-If you want to install Cohydra for your user only (`pip3 install --user …`), in a virtualenv, or in a pipenv, feel free to do so.
+If you want to install marvis for your user only (`pip3 install --user …`), in a virtualenv, or in a pipenv, feel free to do so.
 However, we won't cover instructions in how to get the `PYTHONPATH`/virtualenv/pipenv together with privilege escalation (sudo)